iegomez/mosquitto-go-auth/README.md

 ### Requirements

 This package uses `Go modules` to manage dependencies, `dep` is no longer supported.
-As it interacts with mosquitto, it makes use of Cgo.
+As it interacts with `mosquitto`, it makes use of `cgo`.
 Also, it (optionally) uses Redis for cache purposes.

 ### Build

-Before building, you need to build mosquitto.
-For completeness, we'll build it with websockets, ssl and srv support.
+Before building, you need to build `mosquitto`.
+For completeness, we'll build it with `websockets`, `tls` and `srv` support.

-First, install dependencies (tested on Debian 9 and later, Linux Mint 18 and 19):
+First, install dependencies (tested on Debian 9 and later, Linux Mint 18, 19 and 20):

 `sudo apt-get install libwebsockets8 libwebsockets-dev libc-ares2 libc-ares-dev openssl uuid uuid-dev`

 Download mosquitto and extract it (**change versions accordingly**):

 ```
 wget http://mosquitto.org/files/source/mosquitto-1.6.8.tar.gz
-tar xzvf mosquitto-1.6.8.tar.gz
+tar xzvf mosquitto-1.6.10.tar.gz
-cd mosquitto-1.6.8
+cd mosquitto-1.6.10
 ```

 Modify config.mk, setting websockets support.
 Then build mosquitto, add a mosquitto user and set ownership for /var/log/mosquitto and /var/lib/mosquitto/ (default log and persistence locations).